-Senior leaders tend to be especially prone to mental clutter.
-With so many tasks and responsibilities at work, combined with family responsibilities at home you’re often juggling a mental to-do list that’s longer than War and Peace.
+Leaders tend to be especially prone to mental clutter.
+With so many tasks and responsibilities at work, combined with family responsibilities, you’re often juggling a mental to-do list that’s longer than War and Peace.
 Add to that your various ideas and goals, and those comments and criticisms that you keep replaying in your mind.
 It’s no wonder that it can all get very overwhelming.

 Luckily there are a few techniques you can use to clear away the mental clutter and organise your mind so that you feel lighter, less overwhelmed, and more productive.

 Here’s my five-stage plan to clear that mental clutter!

 When you’re juggling a million thoughts in your head, it’s hard to concentrate.
 By writing them down, you’ll remove the risk of forgetting something.
 You’ll also allow yourself to concentrate on your most important tasks or thoughts.

 If you’re not a natural list maker, don’t worry.
 Just start by writing everything down in a notepad.
 Whatever comes into your head.
 Goals, plans, ideas, mundane tasks, something somebody said that’s worrying you… write it all down.

 Once it’s all on paper, look through and cross out anything you don’t need to be carrying.